Princess Mary in Washington, DC for Women’s Conference

 Click here to read more about Princess Mary’s visit to Washington, and The Mary Foundation.Filed under Danish Royals

-Tagged Crown Princess Mary, Donations, Humanitarian Efforts, Patronage, The Mary Foundation, Women's Rights, Working Visit.
+Tagged Crown Princess Mary of Denmark, Donations, Humanitarian Efforts, Patronage, The Mary Foundation, Women's Rights, Working Visit.